 - Roads & Highways – To grow India needs to move faster in terms of people and goods and services.
-Average speed of Indians travelling on highways is around 35 kmph.
+The average speed of Indians travelling on highways is around 35 kmph.
 This needs to be doubled if not more.
 We are the second largest road network in the world where loads can be felt (read rattling bones) on account of the quality of roads.
 If India needs to grow faster, India needs to speed up.
-Priority should be given to all weather six lane highways that steer clear of settlements.
+Priority should be given to all-weather six-lane highways that steer clear of settlements.
 Clean up the bureaucratic mess and speed up clearances.
 Focus on completing flyovers wherever stalled.

 - Healthcare for Masses – Upgrade existing healthcare infrastructure to bring technological advances in the field of medicine for masses.
-Invest in multiple modern primary hospitals and strengthen secondary healthcare centres on district level to ensure that all citizens are covered by state funded care.
+Invest in multiple modern primary hospitals and strengthen secondary healthcare centres on the district level to ensure that all citizens are covered by state-funded care.
 Boost confidence in Healthcare Professionals and reduce citizen dependencies on Private Healthcare (read very expensive) setups.
-Review Universal Health Coverage and fine tune it for effectiveness.
+Review Universal Health Coverage and fine-tune it for effectiveness.
 Integrate with point number 1.

-- Quality of Education – Augment the public system to equip the future of India with goal based learning & education.
+- Quality of Education – Augment the public system to equip the future of India with goal-based learning & education.
 Needless to say, this will require a huge effort in creating quality education infrastructure both in terms of curriculum and facilities.
-Focus more on experiential & research based learning than just classroom teaching.
-Identify and nurture talent at district level by creating more avenues for competition.
+Focus more on experiential & research-based learning than just classroom teaching.
+Identify and nurture talent at the district level by creating more avenues for competition.
 Modernise tools and techniques to create educated citizens and not just literate ones.
 Integrate with point number 1.

 - Section 377 – All humans (not just men) are created equal.
 A fact that dynastically run politics does not yield much margin to and suggests that equality between humans is unattainable.
 Bust this myth and create a friendlier environment of sameness for the LGBT community of India.

-As just another one out of the numerous citizens whose name went “poof” from the electoral roles.
+As just another one out of the numerous citizens whose name went “poof” from the electoral rolls.

 As a just another person out of many who support Shri Narender Modi & who unwillingly saw these change heralding elections from the sidelines.